outdreamer/build-a-cure-1/docs/reference/math_terms.md

 		- an affine transformation does not necessarily preserve angles between lines or distances between points, though it does preserve ratios of distances between points lying on a straight line
 		- examples: translation, scaling, homothety, similarity transformation, reflection, rotation, shear mapping, and compositions of them in any combination & sequence

+	- vector-valued function: a function whose range is the set of multidimensional or infinite-dimensional vectors, whose inputs could be a scalar or a vector
 	- matrix:
 		- transformations keep lines parallel and evenly spaced, and origin is fixed
 		- matrix multiplication is applying two transformations, starting from the right side